Personal Branding – we all need it and here is why!

 Keep in mind; it is essential to make your company’s brand position clear and show you are an expert facilitator for the company brand.
 This is important for staying connected to the company brand and helping the client see the value in the company you represent.
 Remember, the impression you make in-person should match how you promote yourself online.

 Personal branding takes effort and integrity.
 It must be consistent.
 When you provide a unique brand promise, you can help your prospects feel comfortable opening up and listening to you.
 This authenticity can create personal connections and trust.
 Help your contacts by being upfront about your personal interests, so people will see you have something in common.
 Don’t be afraid to talk about some of your unique or specific interests.
 If you love shooting, gardening, or have a background in athletics, you should share this.
 Those are things that tell others who you are.

 - Identify What Makes You Unique

 What is your why?
-In other words, what do you love and where is your talent?
+In other words, what do you love, and where is your talent?
 Think of someone you consider a thought leader in your industry?
 Why do you admire them?
 Now, what makes you a thought leader in your industry?

 The things that make you valuable in your career should be the focus areas of your personal brand.
 Your audience will perceive you the way you initially present yourself.
 Half the battle of personal branding is believing what you know about yourself.
-An authentic brand is real and can’t be faked.
+An authentic brand is natural and can’t be faked.
 Be a storyteller.
-Share stories about how you have helped others with your unique talent and always be humble.
+Share stories about how you have helped others with your unique talent, and always be humble.

 Another way to build your brand is to find opportunities to speak at events or write blogs for online publications and LinkedIn.